Request Demo

 However, with custom solutions or when you have to build something from scratch, you have to do some pre-planning.
 Let’s have a brief look below.

-2. Steps To Build a Custom Chat Solution
+2. Steps To Build a Custom Chat Platform

 • Research your platform – Make a complete study on your required platform, whether it’s Android or iOS.